yusugomori/rlwe-simple/README.md

 # rlwe-simple
-Simple RLWE (ring learning with error) implementation with python
+Simple RLWE (ring learning with errors) implementation with python